UrbanIR: Large-Scale Urban Scene Inverse Rendering from a Single Video

 \subsection{Rendering}

-Rendering a query ray $\br$ through a pixel takes two steps: first, we compute the intrinsics that project to that pixel; and second, we shade the pixel using intrinsics and illumination model, yielding:
+Given the scene model $F_\theta$ and a lighting model $\bL$, rendering involves two steps: 1) volume rendering of the scene's intrinsic properties and visibility map onto the image plane, and 2) a shading process to produce the final result with view-dependent and lighting-dependent effects:

-where $\bL$ is the illumination model, $\bC$ is the final RGB color and $W$ is the alpha transparency.
+where $\bL$ is the lighting model, $\bC$ is the final RGB color.

-\paragraph{Intrinsics} are obtained by volume rendering.
+\emph{Intrinsics images} are obtained by volume rendering.
 We accumulate predictions from $F(\cdot; \theta)$ along the query ray.
-Multiple points are sampled along the ray, and intrinsics at the query pixel are obtained by volume rendering~\cite{kajiya1984ray, mildenhall2020nerf} along the ray.
-In particular, albedo $\bA$, normal $\mathbf{N}$ and semantics $\mathbf{S}$ are predicted as:
+Multiple points are sampled along the ray, and intrinsics at the query pixel along the ray~\cite{kajiya1984ray, mildenhall2020nerf}.
+In particular, the albedo $\bA$, normal $\mathbf{N}$, and semantics $\mathbf{S}$ are predicted as: